 We also like how the Fury Bone can move at three different speeds, the fastest being 3 m/s.
 There’s also an automatic play mode programmed for 60 minutes, and the toy responds differently to your dog’s actions, like chasing or teasing.

 The SKYMEE Fury Bone Smart Interactive Pet Toy being tested by our independent expert team.

 The toy is made of ABS plastics, and it can be used both indoors and outdoors.
 Once the wheels get dirty, you can remove them and wash them with soap and water.
 In case they get bitten or broken, Skymee offers a replacement service.
 The battery is rechargeable with a Micro USB cable.
 When charged for 1½ hours, the battery lasts up to an hour in the drive mode, and another hour in the interactive mode.

 Most dog owners know how destructive dogs become when they’re bored.
-Physical and mental stimulation that interactive dog toys provide is a great method of keeping them occupied and away from your furniture and things.
+During our research phase, our team of independent experts were reminded how the physical and mental stimulation that interactive dog toys provide is a great method of keeping them occupied while preventing furniture destruction.

 Want to learn more about dog toys?
 Check out our below guides:

 While the general idea behind interactive toys is that your dog can play alone, leaving them playing unsupervised is not always a good choice.
 This depends on the material the toy is made of.
 In the case of toys that are easily chewed-through, always keep an eye on your dog playing with them.